GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/java.md

         .writeLimitedPolicy(LimitedPolicy.defaultWriteLimitedPolicy())
         // Optional, the default value is fine.
         //
-        // The default rate limit for stream writer.
-It only takes effect when we do not specify the
+        // The default rate limit value(points per second) for `StreamWriter`.
+It only takes
-        // `maxPointsPerSecond` when creating a `StreamWriter`.
+        // effect when we do not specify the `maxPointsPerSecond` when creating a `StreamWriter`.
         // The default is 10 * 65536
         .defaultStreamMaxWritePointsPerSecond(10 * 65536)
         // Optional, the default value is fine.